abigpotostew/publicworks.art/apps/publicworks.art/README.md

 - only show the live media on create on first page.
 - Allow collector exploration (random hash)
 - [x] load images from the gcp storage (requires making the image bucket public)
-- give user option to show live view or static image
+- give creator option to show live view or static image
 - [x] a page for users to see the status of a mint (ie progress in the render pipeline)

 - performance:
   - use edge functions for most things

 visual bugs:
-- homepage feature works
+- [x] homepage feature works sizing is weird

 # todo